-To break the cycle of family violence in Nunavut, the important role of Inuit society as it relates to dealing with family violence and Inuit Societal Values must be considered; solutions must be culturally relevant and holistic.
-The legal system and the Inuit way must build a common path together; a collaborative, sustainable plan must be developed and implemented
+To break the cycle of family violence in Nunavut, the important role of Inuit society as it relates to dealing with family violence and Inuit Societal Values must be practiced; solutions must be culturally relevant and holistic.
+The legal system and the Inuit way must continue to build a common path together; a collaborative, sustainable plan must be developed and implemented.

 The Law Society of Nunavut’s Access to Justice mandate is to build connections using a collaborative approach.
 This mandate will help us to better respond to the legal needs and interests of all Nunavummiut.
-The Law Society of Nunavut, with support from Pauktuutit, will continue to collaborate with stakeholders to assist with the implementation of the recommendations.
-This may be achieved through a proposed Working Group to end family violence – Piliriqatigilnniq – working together for a common cause.
+The Law Society of Nunavut, with support from Pauktuutit Inuit Women of Canada, will continue to collaborate with stakeholders to assist with the implementation of the recommendations.
+This may be achieved through a proposed Working Group to end family violence – Piliriqatigiinniq – working together for a common cause.

-- Ensure continuous inter-agency cooperation and collaboration by providing holistic, team-based (wraparound) trauma- informed practices and follow-up for women and children who are fleeing violence.
+- Ensure continuous inter-agency cooperation and collaboration by providing holistic, team-based (wraparound) trauma- informed practices and follow-up for women and children fleeing violence.

 - Provide proactive outreach to families who are known to need support with information about FAIA, resources and supports to build relationships and trust before there is a crisis.

-- Ensure continued funding support for preventative programs across Nunavut, such as Inunnguiniq Parenting Program, Wellness and Healing Groups for Inuit to reclaim their culture and traditional ways of being part of the healing process.
+- Ensure continued funding support for preventative programs across Nunavut, such as the Inunnguiniq Parenting/Childrearing Program, wellness and healing groups for Inuit to reclaim their culture and traditional ways of being part of the healing process.

 - Provide ongoing in-depth, trauma-informed and meaningful cultural orientation training for social services and mental health workers.
 This can enhance the understanding of the root causes of gender-based violence in Nunavut and improve counselling outcomes.